tomer-ha/LoopToIosConverter/README.md

 I didn't want to lose my data, so I made this little utility to convert data from Loop to the iOS counterpart, and back from iOS to Loop (hopefully Loop will become available for iOS or I'll return back to Android).

-## Usage
+## Advanced Usage

-Download the app and the [.NET 6 runtime](https://dotnet.microsoft.com/en-us/download) for your machine (Windows, Linux and Mac are supported).
+Download the app and the [.NET 8 runtime](https://dotnet.microsoft.com/en-us/download) for your machine (Windows, Linux and Mac are supported).

 ### Export from Android to iOS